grobian/carbon-c-relay/README.md

 DNS hostnames are resolved to a single address, according to the preference rules in [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt).
-The `any_of` cluster has an explicit `usedns` flag that enables a hostname to resolve to multiple addresses.
+The `any_of` cluster has an explicit `useall` flag that enables a hostname to resolve to multiple addresses.
 Each address returned becomes a cluster destination.

 Match rules are the way to direct incoming metrics to one or more